neo4j/neo4j-dotnet-driver/README.md

 ### Managed transaction functions

-For multi-query transactions, or when you need explicit control over read/write routing, use `ExecuteReadAsync` or `ExecuteWriteAsync` on a session.
+For multi-query transactions, use `ExecuteReadAsync` or `ExecuteWriteAsync` on a session.
 The driver automatically retries the work on transient failures.

 ```csharp
 await using var session = driver.AsyncSession(o => o.WithDatabase("neo4j"));